On the problem of Molluzzo for the modulus 4: The construction method

 \begin{thm}[\cite{EH}] Let $Q_1,\ldots,Q_4$ and $R_1,\ldots,R_{12}$ be the following eventually periodic sequences of $\Z{2}$:

 For all integers $i,j,k$ such that $1 \le i \le 4$, $1 \le j \le 12$ and $k \ge 0$, the Steinhaus triangles $\nabla Q_i[4k]$ and $\nabla R_j[4k+3]$ are strongly balanced in $\Z{2}$. \end{thm}

 Can we lift some initial segments of these sequences to sequences in $\Z{4}$ which generate strongly balanced Steinhaus triangles?
 To answer this question, we have determined by computer the numbers $a_n(S)$ for all 16 sequences $S$ in Theorem~\ref{thm2} and all $n \ge 1$.
-The result is summarized below.
-It shows that, among these sequences, only 5 of them give rise to infinitely many strongly balanced Steinhaus triangles in $\Z{4}$, namely $Q_1,Q_3,R_3,R_9,R_{10}$.
-They correspond to those $S$ for which $\mathcal{G}_S(t)$ is an infinite series.
+In 11 out of the 16 cases, the numbers $a_n(S)$ turn out to vanish for all sufficiently large $n$, i.e. the series $\mathcal{G}_S(t)$ is just a polynomial.
+But remarkably, in the remaining 5 cases, the $a_n(S)$ turn out to be \textit{ultimately periodic} and non-vanishing, so that the infinite series $\mathcal{G}_S(t)$ is actually a \textit{rational function}.
+These 16 series are displayed below; the 5 infinite ones occur for the sequences $Q_1,Q_3,R_3,R_9,R_{10}$.